Pluxbox/radiomanager-java-client/docs/ItemApi.md

 <a name="listItems"></a>
 # **listItems**
-> ItemResults listItems(page, blockId, broadcastId, modelTypeId, tagId, campaignId, contactId, programDraftId, userDraftId, stationDraftId, programId, startMin, startMax, durationMin, durationMax, status, limit, orderBy, orderDirection, externalStationId)
+> ItemResults listItems(page, blockId, broadcastId, modelTypeId, tagId, campaignId, contactId, programDraftId, userDraftId, stationDraftId, programId, externalId, startMin, startMax, durationMin, durationMax, status, limit, orderBy, orderDirection, externalStationId)

 Get a list of all the items currently in your station.